 Tags: Prevention, Capacity Assessment CDC, Robert Wood Johnson Foundation

-CDC: Prevention Capacity Assessment, National Development
+Center for Diease Control and Prevention: Prevention Capacity Assessment, National Development

 From 2011-2013, SPS created, administered, and analyzed the Coalition Prevention Capacity Assessment measure to assess the organizational capacity of DELTA PREP-funded state domestic violence coalition agencies (19 states) to engage in the primary prevention of intimate partner violence.
 Psychometric analyses were conducted to finalize this assessment for future use within the field, and findings from the current administration were summarized for CDC Foundation and the Robert Wood Johnson Foundation’s capacity-building efforts with the 19 DELTA PREP-funded states.
 The Coalition Prevention Capacity Assessment can be found in the DELTA PREP Toolkit located in the VAWnet resource library on gender-based violence